RRD Facility Spotlight: RRD Packaging Solutions – Durham

 When our clients walk through the door here, again, they see cleanliness and confidence in our people running fine-tuned processes.
 And when they see it’s such a tightly run ship, I have to believe they intuitively infer that errors are going to be rare, with almost non-existent incompletions or missing product.

 The reality is world-class clients expect world-class service.
 So we don’t have a choice but to bring our best into this facility every day.
-And we do.
-And we're proving it through KPIs and continuous improvement factors.
+We're proving it through KPIs and continuous improvement factors.
 The Durham team has worked so hard for the credibility we’ve earned and the growing opportunities we have to protect our clients’ brands is a testament to that.

 For more information about this facility, visit the RRD Packaging Solutions – Durham location page.